 Factors to determine your dog’s cold tolerance

-This is a very good overview of the factors that make one dog more tolerant than another (https://www.petmd.com/dog/care/how-cold-too-cold-dog).
+Here’s an overview of the factors that make one dog more cold tolerant than another (source).
 These factors are responsible for the way in which a dog responds to cold:

 - Size: Small dogs tend to lose body heat more easily.
 More to that in a second.